disce-omnes/eslint-config-base/README.md

 - camelCase is enforced for variable names
 - Some non-specific variable names (e.g. res) are discouraged
+- Unused variables must be prefixed with _
 - Variable & property name length should not exceed 30 characters
 - comments are uncapitalized
 - Each variable declaration requires a separate keyword